microspectrometer/microspec/doc/how-to-autodoc.rst

   is documented AND the members of :py:class:`MicroSpecSimpleInterface` are also documented

-The end result is the same: one page of documentation, with its link name being the section title of the ``.rst`` file.
-The documentation has the one class and all of its members.
+The end result is the same: one page of documentation, with the section title of the ``.rst`` file as its link in the toc.

+The is one page of documentation has the one class and all of its members.

 .. code-block:: RST